mrheinen/lophiid/AI.md

    responder that matches with the type of vulnerability being exploited.
  * Write a regular expression that is used against the Raw field of the request and that extracts a string that is given to the responser.
+ * Optional: select a response decoder.
+This will decode the string you selected with the regex before it is given to the decoder.
+Useful if, for example, the string is uri encoded.
  * Optional: in the Content for the rule, add the following string to the Data field somewhere: %%%LOPHIID_PAYLOAD_RESPONSE%%% .
 In the response to the attacker this string will be substituted with the AI reply.
 If you do not